 Financial support is available to graduate students in the form of a stipend, full tuition coverage, healthcare, and benefits.
-The primary sources of stipends come in the form of teaching assistantships, research assistantships, and fellowships.
-For over 35 years, all Psychology graduate students in good standing have been funded for at least five years.
+The primary sources of stipends include teaching assistantships, research assistantships, and fellowships.
+For over 35 years, all graduate students in good standing have been funded for at least five years.

 Teaching Assistantships

 All graduate students are eligible for a teaching assistantship each year.
-Teaching assistantships are 9-month appointments with an approximate stipend of $21,000 plus tuition and student health insurance (current as of the 2023-2024 academic year).
-In addition, summer funding opportunities are available, supplementing the 9-month stipend with approximately $3,000 per year.
+Teaching assistantships are nine-month appointments with an approximate stipend of $21,000 plus tuition and student health insurance (current as of the 2023-2024 academic year).
+Additionally, summer funding opportunities are available to supplement the nine-month stipend with approximately $3,000 per year.

 Research Assistantships

 Graduate students often receive research assistantships with variable stipends (comparable to, but sometimes greater than, those of teaching assistantships) and duration.
-Research assistantships are usually provided by federal or state research grants awarded to a faculty member (in or outside of Psychology) or a center on campus (e.g., Markey Cancer Center, Center for Health Equity Transformation).
+Typically, research assistantships are funded by federal or state research grants awarded to a faculty member (within or outside the department) or a UK center on campus (e.g., Markey Cancer Center, Center for Health Equity Transformation).

 Fellowships